show menu

 Barnston Estate

-The Barnston Estate can trace its history back to around the time of the Norman Conquest.
+Barnston Estate traces its history back to around the time of the Norman Conquest.

 In 1650, staunch Royalist William Barnston was imprisoned by Cromwell and had to pay £580 to regain the Estate.